I DO THIS EVERY MORNING…

 Obviously, gripping the bar for one minute is going to have the cumulative effect of working on our forearm and grip strength.

-However, you can also use this as a tool to gauge your level of fatigue and necessity for recovery.
+However, you can also use this as a tool to gauge your level of fatigue and necessity for recovery or additional sleep.

 If when you’re doing the bar hang you find that your grip strength is not where it needs to be, and you start to lose strength during these two, one minute sessions, it’s probably an indicator that you’re in need of some added recovery.